Kornfuzion/pocket_health_challenge/README.md

 # PocketHealth Backend Coding Challenge: File Server
-A simple proof-of-concept microservice to upload DCM files, read DCM/PNG files, fetch DCM attributes by tag
+A simple proof-of-concept microservice to upload DCM files, read DCM/PNG files, fetch DCM attributes by tag.
+Given the constraints of this project, we omit a few features necessary for productionization, described in Limitations/ Notes below.

+For simplicity, this implementation avoids the concept of users and user authentication/authorization.

 ## Problem Statement
 [Backend_Programming_Challenge.pdf](https://github.com/Kornfuzion/pocket_health_challenge/files/9941528/Backend_Programming_Challenge.pdf)